amyktomey/planahead/README.md

 *(actual display)*

 What is your name?
 Amy

 Good morning, Amy!
-Today is Tuesday.
+Today is Tuesday 10-12-2021.
 The food truck will be at: GE.

-Temperature :  69.26
+Temperature :  70.18

-Forecast:  scattered clouds
+Forecast:  clear sky

 :triumph: :tada: :sparkles: :fireworks: :sunglasses: